sp-soul/sp-soul.github.io/_posts/2020-08-12-making-and-hosting-your-own-blog.md

 - 📈 Google analytics (controlled through config)
 - 🎨 A basic theme ready to go
 - 👩‍🎨 Easy to change colours (just edit `_variables.scss` and change the hex codes)
-- 🏠 A home page, ready to be edited **could this be in markdown too?**
+- 🏠 A home page, ready to be edited
 - 🖋 A blog page that lists all blogs
 - ✍️ Three example blogs, written in markdown
 - 🧾 Every blog comes with options for a title, excerpt, publish date, tag(s), and reading time